AntelopeIO/leap/docs/01_nodeos/03_plugins/producer_plugin/index.md

                                         <public-key>=<provider-spec>
                                         Where:
                                            <public-key>    is a string form of
-                                                           a vaild Antelope public
+                                                           a valid EOS public
                                                            key

                                            <provider-spec> is a string in the
                                                            form <provider-type>
                                                            :<data>

-                                           <provider-type> is KEY, or KEOSD
+                                           <provider-type> is KEY, KEOSD, or SE

                                            KEY:<data>      is a string form of
-                                                           a valid Antelope
+                                                           a valid EOS
                                                            private key which
                                                            maps to the provided
                                                            public key